Summer Days (Bob Dylan song): Critical reception

 Like Guesdon and Margotin, critic Greil Marcus also contrasted "Summer Days" with Time Out of Mind, especially with regard to Dylan's vocal performance, in his "Real Life Rock Top 10" column: "Speaking of trying on new clothes—four years ago, Dylan’s celebrated Time Out of Mind mapped a country of abandoned roads and emptied cities, and nothing like what’s happening here could have happened there.
 'Waaaal'—in this song, 'Well' is always 'Waaaal', 'Yes' is always 'Yaaaaaaassss', pure minstrel diction, as befits an album seemingly named for Eric Lott’s 1993 study Love and Theft: Blackface Minstrelsy and the American Working Class—'Waaaaal, I’m standing on a table, I’m proposing a toast to the King', the singer shouts from inside a roadhouse where a Western Swing band is running a jitterbug beat as if it’s twirling a rope".

 Spectrum Culture included "Summer Days" on a list of "Bob Dylan's 20 Best Songs of the '00s".
 In an article accompanying the list, critic Kevin Korber writes that it's "both unfortunate and kind of inevitable that Dylan doesn’t get much credit for having a sense of humor.
 His work is so steeped in the mythos of him being the Greatest American Songwriter that it’s easy to forget that he’s a human being" and calls the song "one of the most genuinely fun...on an album that has more than its fair share".
 Korber also notes that the "lyrics have a cyclical nature, ending where they began as Dylan seems to imply that life will keep going beyond him (or this Court Jester version of him), and the band’s looping patterns echo that sentiment".

 In his book Bob Dylan, Performing Artist: 1986-1990 and Beyond, Paul Williams wrote that he is "thoroughly delighted by all of "'Summer Days' even though I have a low tolerance for Dylan uptempo kitchen-sink jump-shuffle numbers like most live versions of 'Everything Is Broken' and 'Highway 61'.
 But 'Summer Days' seems to me to break the mold, musically and lyrically and attitudinally fresh in ways that never stop tickling me".

 NJ Arts critic Jay Lustig identified it as his favorite track on Love and Theft and referred to it as a "raucous neo-rockabilly song...bursting with musical energy and memorable lyrics".
+Singer/songwriter Elliott Murphy cited it as one of Dylan's top 10 songs of the 21st century in an article for Poetic Justice Magazine.